 4. Snail Campers

 Snail is a smaller, family-run company but they have a wonderful reputation.
-They offer both 4×4 and non-4×4 campers, all of which are a manual transmission.
+The company offers both 4×4 and non-4×4 campers, all of which are a manual transmission.
 Included with rental is customer pick up within the Reykjavík area.
 (Note: the airport is not in Reykjavik and you will need to arrange transportation there.)
 The VW Snail campers are ultra charming.
 You have permission to take it slow in Iceland!
 Check out this review of the Snail camper by Mary.
-It’s full of awesome photos!
+It’s full of awesome photos.

 Price: From $194 USD and up.